deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 Once the two largest humans were gone, the flight deck felt a little more roomy again.
 The officer produced a pair of clippers to cut the cable ties, and helped Dog and Mason to stand.

-“...You’re captain Wagner?” he asked.
+“...You’re Captain Wagner?” he asked.
 He had an earthy British accent, and the eyes behind his visor were intense and piercing.

 “Y-yeah,” Dog agreed, rubbing his bandaged arm.
 He surveyed the damaged room and the remarkably large blood smears all over the deck. “...The fuck just happened?
 We got a recall, jumped back, then my whole fucking crew went nuts, man!”